-Very simply, in order to ensure you receive the maximum amount of loan forgiveness for your PPP loan, you need to track your expenses and be able to prove how you spent each dollar of your loan to your lender.
+To ensure you receive the maximum amount of PPP loan forgiveness, you need to prove how you spent each dollar of your loan to your lender.

 For payroll, you’ll need documents that verify the number of employees on payroll as well as their salaries and wages.
 You can use IRS Form 941; payroll reports from a payroll provider like Gusto, Zenefits, or QuickBooks; income/payroll/unemployment insurance filings from your state; and documents that verify retirement and health insurance contributions.

 For your other costs, you’ll need documents that show payments of those costs, which could be canceled checks, payment receipts, or account statements.

 Keep these documents handy and prepare to present them to your lender when it’s time to apply for loan forgiveness.

 Independent contractors, sole proprietors, and other self-employed workers can have eight weeks of their loan proceeds forgiven as salary replacement; the remainder (utility payments, etc.) requires the same sort of documents as any other business.